Nipple piercing: Potential complications

 The nipple is fleshy enough to pierce securely behind plenty of skin to prevent rejection.
 However, if the jewelry gauge is too thin or the piercing is not deep enough to begin with, there is a risk of rejection.
 Metal allergies, infections, or excessive pulling/tugging can also cause the piercing to be rejected.

 Death due to complications resulting from nipple piercings may have occurred, as have serious infections resulting in the removal of a breast after getting a nipple ring, but typically, a nipple piercing will take at least six months to a year for women or two to four months for men to heal fully.

 There is an increased risk of nonpuerperal mastitis occurring in the months after nipple piercing.

-Popular wearers
+Notable wearers

 A nipple piercing gained considerable media attention after Super Bowl XXXVIII, during which Justin Timberlake accidentally exposed Janet Jackson's right breast on which she had a nipple shield applied to a piercing.
-This incident is humorously called Nipplegate.
+This incident is called Nipplegate.
 Nicole Richie set off an alarm at the Reno-Tahoe International Airport as she passed a metal detector with her nipple piercing.
 Pink had her nipple pierced backstage after a concert she was giving in Germany in the presence of her mother.
 The whole scene was filmed and later published on her DVD Pink: Live in Europe.
 Christina Aguilera had all her piercings removed except for her right nipple piercing.
-Also, R&B singer Cassie has both of her nipples pierced.
-Pictures of her breasts were posted on the Internet when someone hacked into her private photographs.
 Pop singer Rihanna had her nipple piercing exposed first in the same way and later in a Lui magazine pictorial.
-Hip-hop artist Ice Spice has mentioned having them in two of her songs.